 Forgotten Friday Flick - 'Three O'Clock High'

-After seeing the striking new film "The Perks of Being a Wallflower" recently to asses it’s Top Ten traits for this year’s Best of list (good, but didn’t make it – sorry!), it reminded me of another past high school flick that got some unnecessary bad vibe detention when it first came out back in 1987.
+After seeing the striking new film "The Perks of Being a Wallflower" recently to assess it’s Top Ten traits for this year’s Best of list (good, but didn’t make it – sorry!), it reminded me of a past high school flick that got some unnecessary bad vibe detention when it first came out back in 1987.
 (Ebert gave it one one damn star!)
 Well, time to let the cool kids run free – welcome to Forgotten Friday Flick!
 This week we’re heading back to class for a little afterschool fight action in the form of a very funny and witty high school rendition of the classic David and Goliath story...gone bad.
 Big kid, little kid, in the parking lot, all at..."Three O’Clock High."

 Jerry Mitchell is a good High School kid about to have a very bad day.
 He woke up late, nearly got into an accident driving to school and to top it off he’s been assigned to write an article about a new guy that has just transferred in.
 But this is no ordinary student.
 His name is Buddy Revell and depending on whom you listen to he’s got a past that would make Al Capone look meek.
 A delinquent past, serious attitude problem, anger issues and a strong and steadfast dislike of being touched are just a few of the rumors floating around school about the new criminal celebrity.
 But things go from bad to worse when after approaching an annoyed Buddy, Jerry makes the mistake of patting his arm and learns the touching rumor is very true.
 Buddy slams Jerry into a nearby wall and sets the fight terms – three o’clock, afterschool, in the parking lot.